• Skip to primary navigation

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Lemon Chess Pie Recipe
+Citrusy Lemon Chess Pie with Cornmeal

 Author: Barbara Curry